-3.1 The Trust supports and values the abilities of all our students.
-It is our duty to provide equal opportunities for every student in our care and a safe and fully equipped learning environment which caters to the needs of every student as an individual.
-We are committed to inclusion in all aspects of academy life.
+- 3.1 The Trust supports and values the abilities of all our pupils.
+It is our duty to provide equal opportunities for every pupil in our care and a safe and fully equipped learning environment which caters to the needs of every pupil as an individual.
+We are committed to inclusion in all aspects of academy life. - 3.2 To ensure all pupils with SEND have their needs identified in order to support academic progression and continued good physical and mental health and wellbeing. - 3.3 To ensure that all pupils with SEND are able to fully access the curriculum by providing extra support or additional resources where appropriate and by removing their barriers to learning. - 3.4 To ensure all pupils make a successful transition into adulthood, whether into employment, further or higher education or training.